 To see the major West End lights (Oxford Street's glowing stars and Regent Street's ever-popular angels), the 139 is your friend.
 It originates up in Golders Green, but we're only interested in it once it hits Oxford Street.

-Hop on outside Selfridges.
-Ideally, you want a front seat on the top deck, but members of this hallowed quarter are difficult to obtain.
+Hop on outside Selfridges — stop BC on Oxford Street does the trick, but even better, head around the corner to stop BZ on Orchard Street.
+It's still outside Selfridges, but by boarding one stop before, you get ahead of the Christmas shopping masses.
+Ideally, you want a front seat on the top deck, but those four choice positions can be difficult to obtain.
 To maximise your chances of that optimum view, avoid an evening rush hour trip.

 (Note: If you're aiming to see all the lights in one go, we recommend taking a wander around South Molton and Bond Street before you board this bus.
-The alternative is to hop on for one stop, hop off at the next stop, cross Oxford Street and wander round the South Molton Street and Bond Street area — don't miss the Ever After Garden in Grosvenor Square — before crossing back over Oxford Street, waiting for the next 139 and hopping back on — but really, who's got the energy for that?).
+The alternative is to hop off at the next stop, cross Oxford Street and wander round the South Molton Street and Bond Street area — don't miss the Ever After Garden in Grosvenor Square from mid-November — before crossing back over Oxford Street, waiting for the next 139 and hopping back on — but really, who's got the energy for that?).

 So, you've boarded the 139 on Oxford Street, which puts you right below the celestial-themed Oxford Street Christmas lights.
-Gaze up at the curtains of LED stars (glance right briefly along Bond Street — immediately after you pass the former Debenhams building on your left — for another view of those peacocks).
+Gaze up at the curtains of LED stars (glance right briefly along Bond Street — immediately after you pass the former Debenhams building on your left — for another view of those crowns and jewels).

 The bus continues to Oxford Circus, where you'll turn right onto Regent Street.
 For once, traffic is a bonus — if you get stuck at the junction for a while, the Oxford Circus lights will be right in front of (and above) you.

 Regent Street is the land of luminescent angels.
-They glide gracefully in the air above — if only buses had sunroofs.
+They glide gracefully in the air above — if only buses had transparent roofs.
 The bus heads down Regent Street, past the famous Hamleys Christmas windows, towards Piccadilly Circus.

-As you roll through Piccadilly Circus, it's worth checking out those world-famous advertising boards — we'd be shocked if a lot of the ads weren't Christmas themed.
+As you roll through Piccadilly Circus, it's worth checking out those world-famous advertising screens — we'd be shocked if a lot of the ads weren't Christmas themed.

-Eyes left for the iconic Norwegian tree in Trafalgar Square, usually in situ from early December.
+After a quick glide down Haymarket, it'syes left for the iconic Norwegian tree in Trafalgar Square, lit from 1 December 2022.
 It has its own Twitter account, @trafalgartree.
 Don't raise your expectations too high though — every year people remark on how underwhelming it looks, though the design is actually a nod to the tree's Norwegian roots.

 After Trafalgar Square, the 139 finds its way onto Strand, giving you a chance to see the Northbank lights.
-They're usually quite branded and fairly basic — probably not worth getting off for a closer look.
+The 2022 lights are the same basic, branded baubles (see below) as previous years — nice enough, but probably not worth getting off for a closer look.

 Instead, hop off at the Southampton Street stop for Covent Garden, before the bus turns right and carries on down to Waterloo.
-From here, it's a short walk to the lights in Covent Garden, as well as Lego statues, a Christmas forest, and other festive activities in the area.
-Those giant disco balls and hanging mistletoe decorations are back for this year, along with plenty of Christmas trees dotted around the market and piazza.
+From here, it's a short walk to the lights in Covent Garden, as well as other festive activities in the area (if you're an adults-only group, Miracle at Henrietta is worth a visit, for festive vibes by the shovelful).
+Those giant disco balls and hanging mistletoe decorations are back in Covent Garden Market for this year, along with plenty of Christmas trees dotted around the market and piazza.

 Alternatively, you could skip Covent Garden and instead stay on the bus until Waterloo.
 From there make your way on foot to Southbank's Winter Market, where you can finish the evening with a steaming cup of mulled wine.